 How much is a head gasket for a 1998 Honda Accord?

 A head gasket is a necessary part of your car’s engine and can fail, causing problems.
-There are different types of head gaskets available and it’s important to have the right one for your vehicle.
+Different head gaskets are available, and having the right one for your vehicle is essential.

 Checking the size and condition of an ahead gasket is essential before making any repairs or purchasing a new one.
 If you experience difficulty starting your Honda Accord, it may be due to a failing head gasket – so be sure to check.